dbforge/nUpdate/README.md

 - Interfaces and event system provide the possibility to use own Graphic User Interfaces that can be shown to the client

 ### Version
-2.0.0.0 Beta Build 1 (Could contain bugs)
+2.0.0.0 Beta Build 3 (Could contain bugs)

 ### Notes
 Help and tips are appreciated.
-Current Alpha-version could contain some problems and bugs which will be fixed.
+Current Beta-version could contain some problems and bugs which will be fixed.

 ### Website
 * [nUpdate] - The official website of the nUpdate-project.